COBA-NIH/McAllister_Spasic_Project/Description of pipeline steps_CD3-Foxp3.md

 ### 10. OverlayOutlines
-Checks the accuracy of detecting FoxP3 cells by overlaying the outlines of the CD3+ cells on the grayscale FITC image
+Checks the accuracy of detecting FoxP3+ cells by overlaying the outlines of the FoxP3+ cells on the grayscale Cy5 image

 <img src="Images/overlayoutllines_foxp3.png" width="600" height="300">